 Don’t get me wrong – opportunity is a marvellous thing, and I only wish my great grandmother had the choices I enjoy today.
 But I’m slowly coming to realise that she might’ve been just fine with her lifestyle.
 She was quite possibly happier than me.
 Her life was simple, and perhaps there’s a clue in that.
 Maybe the simple life is where we can all find peace.

 Yes, embrace everything that comes along.
 Yes, go out and see the world and enjoy everything this life has to offer.
 But whenever you feel yourself losing focus and wondering where you’ll be happy next, bring yourself back to the present, consider what you already have, look around you and enjoy the moments that are happening right now.

 Find peace in reading a good book, indulging in some gardening, or going for a walk in the countryside.
 Take in the sights, smells, and sounds and breathe deeply.
 Start to notice what is happening right now, and I guarantee you’ll find peace.

-Because happiness isn’t about where you live or the things you do.
-It isn’t about being on an impossible mission to do everything, see everywhere, and accomplish everything you ever dreamed.
+Because happiness isn’t about where you live or the things you do, it isn’t about being on an impossible mission to do everything, see everywhere, and accomplish everything you ever dreamed.
 Happiness is a state of mind.

-How you achieve it is by building a life around your current location.
+How you achieve happiness is by building a life around your current location.
 Making new friends, settling into a routine, finding ways in which to enjoy "the moment" rather than dwelling on all the things you could be doing or the places you could be visiting.

 Remember that all we ever have is right now.
 Forget about the past.
 Don’t worry about the future.
 Take each day as it comes, and most of all, stop thinking that the grass is greener, because it never really is.